github/docs/content/admin/managing-github-actions-for-your-enterprise/getting-started-with-github-actions-for-your-enterprise/getting-started-with-self-hosted-runners-for-your-enterprise.md

 ## 2. Deploy the self-hosted runner for your enterprise

 Next, add a self-hosted runner to your enterprise. {% data variables.product.product_name %} will guide you through installation of the necessary software on the runner machine.
-After you deploy the runner, you can verify connectivity between the runner machine and {%ifversion ghec %}your enterprise{% elsif ghes %}{% data variables.location.product_location %}{% endif %}.
+After you deploy the runner, you can verify connectivity between the runner machine and {% ifversion ghec %}your enterprise{% elsif ghes %}{% data variables.location.product_location %}{% endif %}.

 ### Adding the self-hosted runner